mailsac/mailsac-examples/getting_started/step_by_step/yougotmail.rst

 In this example, we will list inbox email messages for `admin@mailsac.com`.
 To list the available messages we will use the
 `List Inbox Email Messages endpoint <https://mailsac.com/docs/api/#list-inbox-email-messages>`_.

+.. tip:: API documentation is generalized.
+Modifications are needed to translate an API endpoint into a usable url.
+The base URI of all MailSac API requests will be https://mailsac.com.

 This endpoint can be accessed with :code:`GET /api/addresses/:email/messages`.
 You will substitue `:email` with `admin@mailsac.com` giving us :code:`GET /api/addresses/admin@mailsac.com/messages`.
 Curl does not encode URLs.
 The `@` character needs to be url encoded as `%40`.